The Social Media Landscape

 - “Can you fight hackers on your phone?”

-The main thing that we took away from these questions, is that different children have different levels of understanding about technology, which is why education is so important.
+The main thing that we took away from these questions, is that different children have different levels of understanding about technology.
+This is why education is so important.
 Teaching children about online safety is most effective when teachers and parents work together.
 Therefore, we sponsored the ‘Caught in the Web’ booklet, which was given to children at the end of the assembly.
 The book contains a story about internet safety and online safety quizzes and activities for children to complete with their parents, reinforcing the messages we communicated in the assembly.

 We had a great afternoon teaching children about online safety.
 If you would like to continue the conversation with your child, then have a look at our blog post on internet safety for parents and businesses.
 We have also been sharing useful articles and teaching resources on our Twitter and Facebook channels, with videos on privacy settings, which are helpful for anyone wanting to keep their private information from becoming public knowledge.